nerijusdu/vesa/README.md

 ```

 ### Setup github actions releases
+To create easy releases using github actions
+- Create an API client through web interface (Settings -> Client authentication)
-To create easy releases using github actions copy files from `github-actions` folder to your projects `.github/workflows` folder.
+- Copy files from `github-actions` folder to your projects `.github/workflows` folder

-Open `release.yml` file and update environment variables and required secrets to your github repository.
+- Open `release.yml` file and update environment variables and required secrets to your github repository.

 ## TODO